androlua/lua-range/README.txt

-Python-like (x)range object for Lua.
+Python-like range object for Lua.

 Has similar semantics to Python's (x)range: